Instantly

 Australia,

-species is currently listed as Near Threatened by IUCN (International
+This species is currently listed as Near Threatened by IUCN

-Conservation of Nature) due to habitat degradation and over fishing.
+for Conservation of Nature) due to habitat degradation and over

 Stingrays

-the oceans since long before man declared the planet Earth his eminent
+since long before man declared the planet Earth his eminent domain.

 the

-upper section of their body.
-This ray’s body and pectoral
+section of their body.
+This ray’s body and pectoral fins form

 disc shaped unit.
 The blue dot is not a particularly large ray.
 Its

-reaches a maximum of 12 inches in diameter when fully grown.
-Its tail
+a maximum of 12 inches in diameter when fully grown.
+Its tail will grow

-to approximately 1.5 times longer than its body.
-Their tails have a
+approximately 1.5 times longer than its body.
+Their tails have a bright

 line on each side forming an elongated triangle at the tip.
 Like most